vmware-archive/nsxansible/readme.md

 This repository contains a number of Ansible modules, written in Python, that can be used to create, read, update and delete objects in NSX for vSphere.

+# Version notice

+Due to the latest changes to the way schemas are handled in the nsxraml file starting with NSX-v version 6.2.3, nsxansible requires nsxramlclient 2.0.0 or later.
+To upgrade the nsxramlclient you can do a ``sudo pip install --upgrade nsxramlclient``.
+Also please use the latest version of the RAML spec.

 ## Requirements

 This module requires the NSX for vSphere RAML spec (RAML based documentation).
 The latest version of the NSX for vSphere RAML spec (raml file + schema files) can be found and downloaded here: http://github.com/vmware/nsxraml.

-The Python based ``nsxramlclient`` must also be installed.
+The Python based ``nsxramlclient`` must also be installed and needs to be on version 2.0.0.
 Example of installing using pip:
 ```sh
 sudo pip install nsxramlclient
 ```